digime/digime-sdk-nodejs/guides/write-data-overview.md

 // contractDetails - The same one used in getAuthorizeUrl().
 // userAccessToken - The user access token from the authorization step.
-// postboxId - The postboxId from the authorization step.
-// publicKey - The public key from the authorization step.
 // data - An object containing the buffer of the file to upload and some meta data.

 const result = await sdk.write({
     contractDetails,
     userAccessToken,
-    postboxId,
-    publicKey,
     data: {
         fileData: req.file.buffer,
         fileName: req.file.originalname,